TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/RenderingDocs/Index.rst

       With this method, you will get a starter project, where you can make your changes directly on GitHub.
 The changes will automatically be rendered.
-To get access to a sarter project, you must contact the documentation team.
+To get access to a starter project, you must contact the Documentation Team.
 Use the Slack channel **#typo3-documentation** as described in :ref:`slack`.

    5. Various Online or Local Tools for reST Rendering